GBN-DBP/ocrd-gbn/README.md

  "categories": [
   "Layout analysis"
  ],
- "description": "Predicts pixels of input image given a model and outputs the labels given to each pixel as a binary image", "steps": [
+ "description": "Classifies pixels of input images given a binary (two classes) model and store the prediction as the specified PAGE-XML content type", "steps": [
   "layout/analysis"
  ],